Looking for a suitable director or vice president of engineering might be a cumbersome task in many ways.

 The answer to your questions lies in this post.
 The article will disclose to you the top interview questions you must ask your candidates in order to see through his personality and finally discover if he is worthy enough to become the next VP of engineering of your company.

-And if you are someone who is about to attend the interview, here are some of the director level interview questions in which you can provide an answer to some of the most basic yet challenging questions.
+And if you are someone who is about to attend the interview, here are some of the interview questions to ask director in which you can provide an answer to some of the most basic yet challenging questions.

 Good luck and keep reading!